Brisbane: (07) 3221 4999

 Courts appreciate that quantification of damages for loss of economic capacity defy precise calculation and involve, the ‘double exercise in the art of prophesying’ (as Lord Diplock said in Paul v Rendell i(1981) 55 ALJR 371, and adopted by McMeekin K in Nucifora & Anor v AAI Ltd [2013] QSC 338.
 Accordingly, global claims are often appropriate.

-In certain circumstances, section 57 of the Civil Liability Act 2003 (Qld) provides an entitlement to claim any associated losses of superannuation in accordance with the minimum statutory percentages applicable to your earnings.
+In certain circumstances, section 57 of the Civil Liability Act 2003 (Qld) provides an entitlement to claim any associated losses of superannuation in accordance with the minimum statutory percentages applicable to the injured person’s earnings.

-As superannuation rates are legislated to increase over time, your claim for future loss of superannuation will take into account the higher statutory rate anticipated.
+As superannuation rates are legislated to increase over time, a claim for future loss of superannuation will take into account the higher statutory rate anticipated.

-Percentage calculations will be based on your respective past and future economic loss claims.
+Percentage calculations will be based on the injured person’s respective past and future economic loss claims.

 Interest is payable on past losses, but not payable on any award for future loss of superannuation entitlements.

-Special damages also includes your injury-related out of pocket expenses incurred for medical treatment, rehabilitation, counselling, pharmaceuticals, aids and equipment, and associated travel expenses to attend appointments.
+Special damages also includes the claimant’s injury-related out of pocket expenses incurred for medical treatment, rehabilitation, counselling, pharmaceuticals, aids and equipment, and associated travel expenses to attend appointments.

 The case of Wilson v McLeay (1961) 106 CLR 523, also provides authority for the recovery of out of pocket expenses incurred for necessary travel related expenses such as fares, accommodations and costs, for a parent or relative to care for the injured person.

-All special damages, be they statutory benefits or out of pocket expenses, are built into your personal injury claim, so that the relevant parties are appropriately refunded for the injury-related expenses incurred.
+All special damages, be they statutory benefits or out of pocket expenses, are built into the injured person’s personal injury claim, so that the relevant parties are appropriately refunded for the injury-related expenses incurred.

-It is important you keep a log and receipts of any expenses you pay for out of your own pocket, as well as a diary detailing your injury-related appointments and distance of return travel.
-This will evidence your claim for past special damages.
+It is important the injured person keep a log and receipts of any expenses they pay for out of their own pocket, as well as a diary detailing their injury-related appointments and distance of return travel.
+This will evidence a claim for past special damages.

 Interest is payable on monetary awards for past special damages.

-Your evidence retained for past special damages may also indicate an appropriate award for anticipated future special damages.
-Both parties will also assess any medical evidence obtained, including medico-legal reports from appropriately qualified specialists, which will indicate whether you will require future medical treatment, surgerys costs, rehabilitation expenses, counselling, pharmaceuticals, aids and equipment, vocational training and courses, and the like.
+The claimant’s evidence retained for past special damages may also indicate an appropriate award for anticipated future special damages.
+Both parties will also assess any medical evidence obtained, including medico-legal reports from appropriately qualified specialists, which will indicate whether the injured person will require future medical treatment, surgery costs, rehabilitation expenses, counselling, pharmaceuticals, aids and equipment, vocational training and courses, and the like.

-Depending on the evidence available, you may also be entitled to monetary compensation for special damages envisaged for the future.
+Depending on the evidence available, the injured person may also be entitled to monetary compensation for special damages envisaged for the future.

-If so, any futures calculation will also take into account your current age, your anticipated life expectancy (including other considerations for pre-existing injuries and illnesses that may decrease any average expectancy), and the years of life you likely have remaining.
+If so, any futures calculation will take into account the injured person’s current age, anticipated life expectancy (including other considerations for pre-existing injuries and illnesses that may decrease any average expectancy), and the years of life they likely have remaining.

-A global claim for future special damages os made after reviewing all evidence and material factors.
+A global claim for future special damages is made after reviewing all evidence and material factors.

-As noted above in the Special Damages section, if your personal injury claim is successful and you receive compensation, any payments made to you by WorkCover Queensland, Centrelink, Medicare Australia, the Department of Education, National Disability Insurance Scheme, Employment and Workplace Relations or a private health insurer, must be repaid to these agencies from the damages award.
-These amounts are factored into any settlement offer or court judgement.
+As noted above in the Special Damages section, if a personal injury claim is successful and the claimant receives compensation, any payments made to the injured person by WorkCover Queensland, Centrelink, Medicare Australia, the Department of Education, National Disability Insurance Scheme, Employment and Workplace Relations or a private health insurer, must be repaid to these agencies from the damages award.
+These amounts are factored into any settlement offer or court judgment.

-Prior to the conclusion of your claim, we will obtain statements of the amounts paid from these agencies so that we may build the statutory refunds amounts into your claim for damages.
+Prior to the conclusion of a personal injury claim, lawyers will obtain statements of the amounts paid from these agencies so that the cost of the statutory refund amounts are built into the claim for damages.

 The only exception is Centrelink as it no longer gives claimants a statement of compensation charges and preclusion periods.
-Instead, they now ask claimants to estimate these refund and preclusion period amounts themselves using an online Compensation Estimate Calculator.
-We are able to perform a number of estimates using the Centrelink Estimate Calculator and give you a “best case – worst case” range of the possible amount you may need to refund to Centrelink, and the period of time you may be precluded from receiving Centrelink benefits.
+Instead, they now ask claimants to estimate the refund amount and preclusion period themselves by using an online Compensation Estimate Calculator.
+We are able to perform a number of estimates using the Centrelink Estimate Calculator and provide a “best case – worst case” range of the possible amount refundable to Centrelink, and the period of time an injured party may be precluded from receiving Centrelink benefits.

-While we will do our best to provide a realistic estimate based on the information you have given us, in the absence of definitive statements from these statutory agencies, estimates concerning the refunds amounts owed may represent a “best guess” and the final demand from relevant departments may be more or less.
+While we will do our best to provide a realistic estimate based on the information provided to us, in the absence of definitive statements from these statutory agencies, estimates concerning the refund amounts owed may represent a “best guess” and the final demand from relevant departments may be more or less.

-This head of damage refers to the care and assistance you received gratuitously from your friends, neighbours and/or relatives in respect of your injury-related limitations and restrictions.
+This head of damage refers to the care and assistance the injured person received gratuitously from their friends, neighbours and/or relatives in respect of their injury-related limitations and restrictions.

-The policy consideration is that your friends and family should be compensated for the level of domestic care and assistance they provided you, to the value that an independent service provider would receive, per commercial market rates, depending on the type of task performed.
+The policy consideration is that the injured person’s friends and family should be compensated for the level of domestic care and assistance they provided, to the value that an independent service provider would receive, per commercial market rates, depending on the type of task performed.

-You will have had to have perform such tasks prior to the incident that caused your injuries and be unable to subsequently perform those tasks post-accident.
+The injured person will have had to have performed such tasks prior to the incident that caused their injuries and be unable to subsequently perform those tasks post-accident.

 Griffiths v Kerkemeyer (1977) 139 CLR 161 provides the common law principle that damages are recoverable if the relevant loss is caused by the claimant’s incapacity for self care and that loss is to be quantified by reference to the value or cost of providing the needed services.